 1) Louder Exhaust

-If you or a friend notices that the car is suddenly much louder, especially when accelerating, the problem may be a hole in the muffler, since the careful design is disturbed and air can escape before being fully muffled.
+If you or a friend notices that your car is suddenly much louder, especially when accelerating, the problem may be a hole in the muffler.
+The carefully designed sound reduction is compromised when air escapes before being fully muffled.

 Related: Muffler Delete (Pros and Cons)